toxintractor/ProjectKD/README.md

 ### How to get the app Working

-* Download al the files in this repository
+* Download all the files in this repository
+* Start a new repository and call it 18019
+* Add the "project_group6_ontology_videogames_V3" file to the repository
+* Now you can start the app by opening index.html

 ## Problems?
 Some trouble-shooting: